Weekapaug, Rhode Island

-Weekapaug (/'wiːkəpɔːg/) is a census-designated place in southern Washington County, Rhode Island, part of the town of Westerly, Rhode Island.
+Weekapaug (/'wiːkəpɔːg/) is a census-designated place in southern Washington County, Rhode Island, United States, part of the town of Westerly.
 The population was 425 at the 2010 census.

 History

 "Weekapaug" is a Narragansett word meaning "at the end of the pond".
-The area is not as well known as neighboring Watch Hill, Rhode Island, even though it has had summer cottages since 1877.
+The area is not as well known as neighboring Watch Hill, although it has had summer cottages since 1877.
 It was known as "Noyes Beach" from 1701 to 1899, named after Reverend James Noyes who purchased 300 acre.